SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 However, with a small sample size, caution must be applied, as the findings might not be transferable to ...
 Although exclusion of X did not reduce the effect on X, these results should be interpreted with caution.

-## Discussing Findings
+## Suggesting general hypotheses

-> Suggesting general hypotheses
+↑ Discussing Findings

 The value of X suggests that a weak link may exist between ...
 It is therefore likely that such connections exist between ...